Erik Gudbranson: Ottawa Senators

 On October 8, 2020, Gudbranson was traded to his hometown Ottawa Senators in exchange for a 2021 fifth-round draft pick.
 He was named as an alternate captain ahead of the season, along with Thomas Chabot and Brady Tkachuk.
 In the pandemic delayed 2020–21 season, adding a veteran presence to the Senators blueline, Gudbranson collected 1 goal and 3 points through 36 regular season games.

 Nashville Predators

-On April 12, 2021, Gudbranson was traded by the Senators at the trade deadline to the Nashville Predators in exchange for a 7th round draft pick in 2023 and minor league defenseman Brandon Fortunato.
+On April 12, 2021, Gudbranson was traded by the Senators at the trade deadline to the Nashville Predators in exchange for a seventh-round pick in the 2023 NHL entry draft and minor league defenseman Brandon Fortunato.
+He finished the season appearing one point in eleven games for the Predators.

 Calgary Flames

 On September 10, 2021, Gudbranson as a free agent joined his seventh NHL club, in signing a one-year, $1.95 million contract with the Calgary Flames.
+With Calgary he set career highs in goals, assists, points, blocked shots, games played and plus/minus rating with six goals, eleven assists for 17 points, 92 blocked shots and a +15 plus/minus rating.
+The Calgary Flames topped the Pacific Division but were eliminated by the Edmonton Oilers in the playoffs.

 Columbus Blue Jackets

 On July 13, 2022, Gudbranson as a free agent joined his eighth NHL club, in signing a four-year, $16 million contract with the Columbus Blue Jackets.
+In his first season with Columbus, Gudbranson was one of the few Blue Jacket defensemen who remained healthy, appearing in 70 games, scoring one goal and 13 points.